heracliteanflux/heracliteanflux/README.md

 Future Projects
 * educational material in the areas listed with the aim of developing a comprehesive and mathematically robust yet clear, interactive and engaging interface.

 If you're interested in collaborating and you'd like to work with me feel free to send me a message on LinkedIn.
-"Never stop learning".

 <a href="https://www.linkedin.com/in/heracliteanflux/">
   <img alt="Dave Friedman | LinkedIn" width="25px" src="assets/linkedin.svg"/>
 </a>

+"Never stop learning."